Firelack/botdiscord/README.md

 - 🎭 See the descriptions and stats of available **roles** in the game.
 - 🛒 Access **shop offers** and **battle pass challenges**.
 - 🎁 Special command to get an **API hat** if you own a Wolvesville bot.
 - 📧 Link between a Discord channel and clan chat.
+- 🆕 An announcement channel link to announcements in game.
 - 🎉 Easter eggs are hidden in some bot responses 😄
 - 📰 A Discord channel to enable or disable clan members’ participation.
 - Additional useful features for developers’ clans.